 Safety and security.

-- Australia has a Consulate in Riga which provides limited consular assistance.
+- Australia does not have an embassy or consulate in Latvia.
 The Australian Embassy in Sweden provides full consular assistance to Australians in Latvia.
 See

 Where to get help.

 Travel Smart for other general advice for all travellers.

 Latvia is a party to the Schengen Convention, along with a number of other European countries.
 This allows you to enter Latvia without a visa in some circumstances.
 More information: